miso-lims/miso-lims/docs/user_manual/barcode_label_printers.md

 # Barcode Label Printers

 MISO pages can be printed to any printer that is installed on the computer you are using.
 No extra configuration is required to do this.
 Printing barcode labels to label printers does require some configuration, however.
-Brady and Zebra label printers are supported.
+All Brady and Zebra label printers should work with MISO, but the following models have been tested and confirmed to work.
+Let us know if you've used others and we can add them to the list.

+* Brady IP300
+* Zebra GX420t
+* Zebra ZM400

 ## Printers List